 do i need to rest chocolate chip cookie dough overnight?

-They will still taste great if you bake them straight away though, so if you don’t have time it’s not absolutely crucial to the success of the recipe.
-But if you have the time and the patience, chill that dough for at least a few hours.
+BUT they will still taste great if you bake them straight away, so if you don’t have time it’s not absolutely crucial to the success of the recipe.
+If you have the time and the patience, chill the dough for at least a few hours.

-- A handful of chopped pecans or walnuts are a very nice addition too.
+- If you’re a fan, a handful of chopped pecans or walnuts would be a lovely addition to these cookies.

 can you freeze cookie dough?